battyejp/AzureDevOpsDashboard/README.md

 # Azure DevOps Dashboard

 Azure DevOps Dashboard is a modern web application for visualizing and monitoring Azure DevOps pipelines, builds, and deployments.
-It provides a unified view of your DevOps activity, making it easy to track build health, deployment status, and project configuration.
+It provides a unified view of your DevOps activity, making it easy to track build health, deployment status, project configuration, and **Jira ticket integration**.
+The application features a clean, Material-UI based interface with real-time data updates and comprehensive filtering capabilities.

+## Key Features

+- **🔄 Real-time Pipeline Monitoring**: Live updates of build and deployment status
+- **🏷️ Jira Integration**: Automatic detection and linking of Jira tickets from build tags
+- **📊 Multi-view Dashboard**: Four specialized views for different monitoring needs
+- **🎯 Smart Filtering**: Filter builds by project, branch, status, and more
+- **🎨 Modern UI**: Clean Material-UI interface with responsive design
+- **⚡ Performance Optimized**: Shared components and efficient data loading
+- **🧪 Comprehensive Testing**: Unit tests, integration tests, and E2E tests

 ---